Clustering of heterogeneous populations of networks: Estimation of the model using Gibbs Sampling

 where $M^*=\sum_{i<j}\sum_uA_{ij}^{(u)}$ is the total number of edges in all reference networks and $\rho$, which we also now include in $\bm{\theta}$ for notational simplicity, is the prior probability of an edge being placed between each pair of nodes $(i,j)$.
 For the parameters~$\bm{\theta}$---i.e.,~ $\{\alpha_u,\beta_u,\pi_u\}_{u=1}^{K}$ and $\rho$---we use uniform priors so that their overall contribution to the posterior distribution is a multiplicative constant.
 (One can instead opt for conjugate prior distributions for these quantities, which would be the beta and Dirichlet distributions in this case, without much mathematical complication, see Appendix~\ref{appendix:priors}.)

-With these priors in place, estimation of the heterogeneous network model in Sec.~\ref{sec:model} boils down to either finding point estimates of the parameters in Eq.~\eqref{eq:bayes}, or to computing averages over this distribution.
-Here, we propose a fast sampling algorithm that allows us to accomplish both of these tasks.
-The algorithm returns a series of samples $(\mathcal{A}, \bm{Z}, \bm{\theta})$, each giving a possible choice of the network modes, assignment matrices, and parameters from which the networks $\mathcal{D}$ could have been generated.
-These samples can in turn be used to approximate averages over the posterior distribution appearing in Eq.~\eqref{eq:bayes}, to find estimates of the model parameters, or to assess our uncertainty about the exact values of the parameters.
+With these priors in place, estimation of the heterogeneous network model in Sec.~\ref{sec:model} amounts to either finding point estimates of the parameters in Eq.~\eqref{eq:bayes}, or to computing averages over their distribution.
+Here, we employ a sampling algorithm that allows us to accomplish either these tasks.
+The algorithm, described below, returns a series of samples $(\mathcal{A}_s, \bm{Z}_s, \bm{\theta}_s)_{s=1,...,S}$, each giving a possible choice of the network modes, assignment matrices, and parameters from which the networks $\mathcal{D}$ could have been generated.
+These samples can in turn be used to approximate expectations

+of arbitrary functions over the joint posterior distribution of the model, to find estimates of the model parameters, or to assess our uncertainty about the exact values of the parameters.